cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

-You can opt for other equally valid ways, but a softmax struct allows us to keep the code clean and separate.
+You can opt for other equally valid approaches, but a softmax struct keeps the code clean and separate.

 ## Loop: Scale Softmax
-At each loop iteration, after we've computed `S = Q@K.T`, we have to compute the online softmax on resulting tensor S and update our max and sum.
-We define the method `rescale_softmax_o` that is invoked after `S` is first computed:
+At each loop iteration, after we've computed `S = Q@K.T`, we have to compute the online softmax on the resulting tensor S and update our max and sum.
+We define the method `softmax_rescale_o` that is invoked after `S` is first computed:

 ```cpp
 template <bool Is_first, typename Tensor0, typename Tensor1>